HomeCurated VLOGRedistricting Explainer: No Longer Once a Decade, It’s Now Constant Political Warfare

 🌀 Redistricting vs. Gerrymandering

 Done impartially, redistricting protects the idea of “one person, one vote.”
-But when parties in power control the process, they often engage in Gerrymandering—manipulating boundaries to favor themselves.
-The term dates back to 1812, when Massachusetts Governor Elbridge Gerry approved a district shaped so oddly it resembled a salamander.
+But when parties in power control the process, they often engage in gerrymandering, manipulating district boundaries to favor themselves.
+The term dates back to 1812, when Massachusetts Governor Elbridge Gerry approved a district so oddly shaped that it resembled a salamander.

 🎯 Packing and ✂️ Cracking